Nintynuts/3DMigotoTools/README.md

 - `Logic` : 3Dmigoto logic trace (for `ShaderOverride`s etc.), split into Pre and Post

 The default configuration is equivalent to `All VS PS`.

+If you wish to reload the metadata while operating in `Manual` mode, the function `get-metadata` can be used.

 Frame number will only be listed if more than one exists in the log (when using `analyse_options = hold`).